ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 Regular content match

-A content match can be set up using regular expressions.
-A regular expression (regex or regexp for short) is a special text string for describing a search pattern.
+You can set up a content match using regular expressions.
+A regular expression (regex or regexp) is a special text string that describes a search pattern.
+You can specify a content match using:

-• Regex for multiple words/phrases (must be in this particular order): product.*order (i.e. product AND order must appear)
+• Multiple words or phrases in a particular order: product.*order (for example, product AND order must appear)

 Advanced content match